ssquantum/saia/docs/README.md

 		○ 'Yes' will start the directory watcher to process file creation events from a directory.
 		○ 'No' starts up the program without the directory watcher (it can be initiated later) Image storage path	Where SAIA will save images to (in subdirectories by date) Log file path		Where SAIA will save log files to (in subdirectories by date, collects histogram statistics) Dexter sync file	Absolute path to the file where Dexter stores the current file number Image read path		Absolute path to the folder where Andor will save new image files to (note that no other file creation events should occur in this folder, or they will be processed by the directory watcher as well)
 Results path		The default location to open the file browser for saving csv files

 	• Note that the image size in pixels must be set before any images are processed.
-		○ If the image size is known, type it into the 'Image size in pixels:' text edit ○ The image size can also be taken from an image file by clicking 'Load size from image'
+		○ If the image size is known, type it into the 'Image size in pixels:' text edit ○ The image size can also be taken from an image file by clicking 'Load size from image' ○ The 'Get ROI from image' will set the image size and then centre the ROI on the pixel with maximum intensity

 	• There are several running modes:
 		○ Directory watcher (real time processing of images straight after the file is saved to the image read path)